 Explanation:

-gives events and error messages, whilelogs
+describegives events and error messages, whilelogsshow container output.

 Tip/Alternative:- If multiple containers exist, use: